nspope/singer-snakemake/README.md

   - __\<chromosome_name>.vcf.gz__ gzip'd VCF that can be used as SINGER input, either diploid and **phased** or haploid with an even number of samples.
 This should represent an unbiased sample of segregating variation in the population (no ascertainment bias).
   - __\<chromosome_name>.mask.bed__ (optional) bed file containing inaccessible intervals.
 These are intervals that a priori could not be sequenced reliably.
 For example, these might be structural variants that are missing in some of the samples.
 Post-hoc filtered SNPs should go in a separate file, described below.
   - __\<chromosome_name>.hapmap__ (optional) recombination map in the format described in the documentation for `msprime.RateMap.read_hapmap` (see [here](https://tskit.dev/msprime/docs/stable/api.html#msprime.RateMap.read_hapmap)).
-Note that the last entry in the hapmap file for each chromosome must extend beyond the last variant in the vcf.
-If this is not the case, add a new line that extends to the end of the chromosome with rate (cM/Mb) 0 and cM position identical to the previous region.
+Note that the last entry in the hapmap file for each chromosome must extend beyond the last variant in the VCF.
+If this is not the case, either add a new line that extends to the end of the chromosome with the rate of your choice (cM/Mb) or remove variants that extend past the map (where the recombination rate is unknown).
   - __\<chromosome_name>.meta.csv__ (optional) csv containing metadata for each sample in the VCF, that will be inserted into the output tree sequences.
 The first row should be the field names, with subsequent rows for every sample in the VCF.
 The column pointed to by the `stratify-by` argument in the config will be used to fill out population information in the tree sequence.
   - __\<chromosome_name>.filter.txt__ (optional) text file containing 1-based positions of omitted SNPs (one per line).
 These may be present in the VCF (in which case they are removed by the pipeline) or not (in which case they are still used to calculate an adjustment to mutation rate, see below).
 For example, these might be SNPs that could not be called accurately in some samples, or where the ancestral state could not be reliably determined.
 These SNPs will not be used to estimate the ARG, but will be mapped to the ARG, resulting in ages estimates and ancestry calls.